 When something goes wrong, we are left to wonder.

 If someone else’s negligence caused or contributed to the situation which made you suffer a burn injury, they and not you should have to bear the costs associated with your treatment and recovery.
 This could include both economic and non-economic damages.
 “Economic damages” are things such as past and future medical bills; the cost of rehabilitation; assistive devices and prostheses; and lost wages.
 Typical “non-economic” damages are compensation for pain and suffering, and for mental anguish resulting from the injury.

-Let our Indianapolis burn injuries lawyers fight for you.
+Let our Indianapolis severe burn injuries lawyers fight for you.
 The experience of Mike Stephenson and the resources of McNeely Stephenson can be your means of achieving justice when you are the victim of someone’s negligence or recklessness.
-Call 1-317-825-5200 or use our online contact form for a free evaluation of your claim.
+Call 1-317-825-5200 or use our contact form for a free evaluation of your claim.